This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Pakistan e-Passport fee

-- In addition, the normal fee for a five-year e-passport with 72 pages is fixed at PKR 16,500 and for an urgent fee is PKR 27,500.
+3. The normal fee for a 5-year e-passport with 72 pages is PKR 15,000, and the urgent fee is PKR 27,000.

-- The normal fee for a 72-page 10-year e-passport is PKR 24,750, and the urgent fee will be PKR 40,500.
+4. The normal fee for a 10-year e-passport with 72 pages is PKR 24,750, and the urgent fee will be PKR 40,000.

-The issuance of e-passports will initially be starting from Islamabad, with the date of issuance from other passport offices across the country to be announced later.
 Fees can also be paid through National Bank, online banking apps, JazzCash, and EasyPaisa.